Grants for new electric cars scrapped as funding is ‘refocused’

 Grants for new electric cars have been scrapped, the Department for Transport (DfT) has announced.

-Drivers could previously claim up to £1,500 towards the cost of a plug-in car costing below £32,000.
+Drivers could previously claim up to £1,500 towards the cost of a plug-in car costing less than £32,000.

 The automotive industry and motoring groups criticised the decision, with the AA warning that many motorists being forced to wait for a new electric car due to global supply constraints will lose out.